Noaemien/ada-template-website/tournament-structure.md

 - **Effectiveness**
   Effectiveness reflects whether visiting a page helps players make progress toward their target or slows them down.
+  Let's have an insight on this metric, without showing names of course, it would spoil a part of the core !
+  {% include_relative _plots/efficiency_metric_introduction.html %}

 Each of these metrics highlights a different aspect on how we could define a hub beinf a **good hub**.